CiscoDevNet/intersight-powershell/docs/Set-IntersightKubernetesClusterProfile.md

 ```

 ### -ManagementConfig
 Configuration required for provisioning and management of cluster management entities.
-Required if\n&apos;managedMode&apos; is set to &apos;Managed&apos;.
+Required if\n&amp;apos;managedMode&amp;apos; is set to &amp;apos;Managed&amp;apos;.

 Note :- Use Initialize-IntersightKubernetesClusterManagementConfig to create the object of complex type KubernetesClusterManagementConfig